-607.18 VACANCIES
+7.17 VACANCIES

-The determination of when the position of an appointed committee or subcommittee Chair, committee member or a coordinator becomes vacant or the person becomes incapacitated, if not made by the person, shall be within the discretion of the Board of Directors.
-(See Section 606.9 for provisions applicable to elected committee chairs and coordinators.)
-In the event of a vacancy or permanent incapacity the General Chair, with the advice and consent of the Board of Directors and the respective division Vice-Chair, shall appoint a successor to serve until the conclusion of the incumbent’s term.
+The determination of when the position of an appointed committee chair, committee member or a coordinator becomes vacant or the person becomes incapacitated, if not made by the person, shall be within the discretion of the Board of Directors.
+In the event of a vacancy or permanent incapacity the General Chair, with the advice and consent of the Board of Directors and the respective division chair, shall appoint a successor to serve until the conclusion of the incumbent’s term.
 A temporary incapacity may be left unfilled at the discretion of the General Chair or an appointment may be made for the duration of the temporary incapacity.

 7.18 DELEGATION - With the consent of the Board of Directors or the respective division chair, a committee chair or a coordinator may delegate a portion of their powers or duties to another officer of XXSI, or to another committee, subcommittee, or coordinator, or with the consent of the Board of Directors and the Personnel Committee, to the paid staff of XXSI.
 Notwithstanding any delegation, the ultimate responsibility for the delegated duties and obligations shall remain with the delegator.